Kuree/hgdb-debugger/README.md

 - Multiple instances view
 - Complex data type rendering

+Road map:
+- Variable watch.
+Variables that have RTL correspondence should be able to added to the watch panel to help debugging.

 To use the debugger, simply press <key>F5</key> and choose `HGDB debug`.
 Currently it is registered under `*.py` so only Python files can see this options.
 Feel free to send a PR if you want it supports more languages.

 Below is a quick overview of its interface